pozdeyevlab/gwas-analysis/run-ldsc/README.md

 4) In the config file make sure that there is a population prevalence rate that aligns with the diseases listed in the phenotype colum nof the map file.

 ## Running the workflow
+Please note there is no example data.
+Please see [LDSC](https://github.com/bulik/ldsc.git) for details.
+This workflow simply runs LDSC on all aligned summary stats.
 ```bash
 # Clone LDSC
 git clone https://github.com/bulik/ldsc.git